-NU 440 Nursing Leadership
+NU 440 Leadership in Nursing Prictice

 This course focuses on appraisal of leadership roles and responsibilities, and leadership and management functions in the practice of quality nursing care.
 The course emphasizes organizational effectiveness, and patient safety while distinguishing roles and responsibilities in the practice of quality nursing care.
 Emphasis on the development of self-awareness, communication skills, leadership skills, and effective management principles of the professional nurse within the constructs of the transformational servant leadership with a Christian Worldview.
 Included in this course is the senior practicum clinical experience, which is designed to prepare the student for role transition, and is a mentored experience, planned collaboratively with the student, a faculty member, and a professional registered nurse.
 Emphasis during the practicum is on application of advanced nursing concepts and skills; leadership skills and management principles, and personal, professional, and spiritual growth.
 The practicum clinical experience occurs in various clinical settings which may include both inpatient and outpatient facilities.
-Requires a \$35.00 participation fee.
-Prerequisite: NU 305, NU 305, NU 305, NU 370, NU 375, NU 410, NU 452, NU 470 / Corequisities: NU 430, NU 480, Elective/NU 490
+Requires a \$50.00 participation fee.
+Prerequisite: : NU 250, NU 305, NU 310, NU 335, NU 345, NU 350, NU 360, NU 370, NU 375, NU 410, NU 452, NU 470 / Corequisites: NU 430, NU 480, Elective/NU 490.
+(5 credits = 3 hours didactic and 8 clinical hours)